zenakuten/cameraslide/README.md

 Camera slider used for focus stacking and time lapse photography.
 It interprets g-code and accepts an M240 command to take a photograph remotely using an infrared LED.
-The remote control is compatible with most Cannon cameras.
+The remote control is compatible with most Canon cameras.

 #Usage